TiernanScullyISE/GeoModel-analysis/documentation/docs/start/install.md

     We strongly suggest to use the alternative X11 window manager when running GMEX (or all other SoQt/Coin3D-based applications) on Ubuntu, for the time being.

-    Note also:  hardware acceleration is required for the GMEX application to work properly.
-On computers with NVidia graphics, install and run the `nvidia-settings` application; go into the `PRIME Profiles` section and choose performance mode.

 ## How to install GeoModel on macOS